Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 - RX **MLR** by race group: The Hispanic group’s **MLR** is consistently higher than the other four, with the widest gap in 2009 (**526%** vs. Black **451%**, **+75 pts**).
 RX MLRs peak in 2008 (**545.6–600.2%**).
 Again, in 2010 all groups declined similarly (YoY **-40.8%** to **-43.4%**).

-**Tip:** To see the referenced values, hover over the graphs while in the dashboard.
+**Tip:** To see these referenced values, hover over the graphs while in the dashboard.
 The tooltip on these graphs shows both the actual values and the YoY %Δ, while other graphs show only the actual values.
 [![Insights Deep Dive](./assets/data_reads2.png)](./assets/data_reads2.png)

 ### **Cost PMPM** by Race Group and SVC: